About

 Earth, Landscape and The Pamet, Ethan Cohen/Arthaus, Truro, MA

-Scope Art Fair, Miami Beach, Florida (With Ethan Cohen Fine Art, New York, NY)
+Scope Art Fair, Miami Beach, Florida (with Ethan Cohen Fine Art, New York, NY)

 2003